Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-1.md

 		}
 	}

-	// Place the queen on the current position chessboard.get(x).set(y, Boolean.FALSE);
+	// Remove the queen on the current position chessboard.get(x).set(y, Boolean.FALSE);

 	//Recursive call to the next position